tek/proteome.nvim/README.md

 Adds the project `mysite` of type `rails`, if the root dir exists, with additional project types `jade` and `ruby` (see the `config` plugin).

-The `ProSave` command is intended to be executed with `:wall`, depending on the user's workflow, as the plugins perform several tasks that rely on that.
-If you have a 'save all' mapping, you should combine it with this.

 # Configuration
 General config options that should be set: